Diamond (2026 film)

-Diamond is an upcoming American crime drama film written, produced, and directed by Andy Garcia.
-Garcia stars alongside Vicky Krieps, Brendan Fraser, Rosemarie DeWitt, Bill Murray, Dustin Hoffman, Demián Bichir, Danny Huston, LaTanya Richardson Jackson, Yul Vazquez, Robert Patrick, and Rachel Ticotin.
+Diamond is a 2026 American crime drama film written, produced, and directed by Andy Garcia.
+It also stars Vicky Krieps, Brendan Fraser, Rosemarie DeWitt, Bill Murray, Dustin Hoffman, Demián Bichir, Danny Huston, LaTanya Richardson Jackson, Yul Vazquez, Robert Patrick, and Rachel Ticotin.

+The film had its world premiere out of competition of the 2026 Cannes Film Festival on May 19.
+In July 2026, Sony Pictures Classics acquired distribution rights to the film for the world excluding France, Germany, Italy, and the CIS.

 Premise

-Joe Diamond, a man haunted by his past, uses his exceptional wit and keen observation skills to uncover hidden truths and solve crimes in this contemporary noir tale.
+The story follows Joe Diamond, a man haunted by his past, who uses his exceptional wit and keen observation skills to uncover hidden truths and solve crimes in this contemporary noir tale.